Valencian Community: Areas of linguistic predominance

 Not all of the Valencian territory is historically Valencian-speaking; about 1 million people, or 20% of the population, live in inland or southern areas that are traditionally Spanish-speaking.
 This area comprises around 35–40% of the extension of the Valencian Community.
 These regions include the areas where Aragonese rather than Catalan settlers introduced the Castilian-Aragonese language in the historic Kingdom of Valencia, as well as several Castilian municipalities that were annexed to the Valencian Community in the 19th century.
 Valencian is traditionally spoken in the more densely populated coastal areas where Catalan settlers introduced their language in the Middle Ages.
-These areas are delimited for administrative purposes by the Generalitat, establishing different areas of linguistic predominance (predomini lingüístic).
-The area of Valencian linguistic predominance is undergoing in many cases a process of linguistic substitution, especially in the 2 largest cities of the community, Valencia and Alicante, where Spanish has become predominant in spite of Valencian being the traditional language.
+These areas are delimited for administrative purposes by the Generalitat, establishing different areas of linguistic predominance (predomini lingüístic, predominio lingüístico).
+The area of Valencian linguistic predominance is undergoing in many cases a process of linguistic substitution, especially in the two largest cities of the community, Valencia and Alicante, where Spanish has become predominant in spite of Valencian being the traditional language.
 In addition, large numbers of foreign immigrants who have arrived since 2000 have become Spanish speakers.
 Outside the aforementioned cities, and the traditional Spanish-speaking areas in the west, Valencian predominates or is on an equal footing in the rest of the territory.